-RDF Domain(s): Communication and Dissemination (C2) Working with others (D1) Personal Qualities (B1) Knowledge Base (A1) Who the session is for: Postgraduate research students at any stage Delivery: Online - via the Researcher Development eLearning Portal
+RDF Domain(s): Communication and Dissemination (C2)

+Working with others (D1) Personal Qualities (B1) Knowledge Base (A1)

 This event prepares PGRs for their first conference experience.
 The session seeks to develop your networking, presentation and communication skills.
 This session will get you ready for those academic conferences that are vital for your CV.